 So, for example, a 5mg dose of immediate Adderall will have a shorter detection time than a 5mg Adderall XR, the extended-release version.
 The length of time someone has been taking Adderall also plays a role.
-Those who take it for more extended periods will have higher concentrates of the drug in their system.
+Those who take it for extended periods will have higher drug concentrations in their system.

 Even after considering different dosages, there’s evidence that suggests body composition plays a massive role in how long Adderall takes to get out of your system.
 Drugs like Adderall clear from the body faster in those who weigh more and have more body fat.

 Body composition will also impact dosage.
 Larger people need larger medication doses, which means it will take longer to leave the body.

 Everyone has enzymes in their liver that metabolize drugs and other medications.
 The metabolism rate depends on the activity level, gender, and type of medication someone takes.